 Revenues from Indirect Cost recoveries shall not be deferred at the end of the fiscal year.

 Chapter 9: Payroll

-The University Payroll and Benefits Services Office has adopted policies and practices related to financial reporting and, accordingly, these Procedures do not address this area.
+The University Employee Services Office has adopted policies and practices related to financial reporting and, accordingly, these Procedures do not address this area.